Caring for your Outdoor Bonsai.

 Repotting Your Bonsai

 Re-pot your bonsai as soon as the roots fill the pot.
 This can be yearly for trees up to 10 years of age, or every two to three years, as the tree gets older.
-The ideal time is in early spring, although most indoor bonsai can generally be done at any time of the year.
+The ideal time is in early spring just as the leaves begin to emerge for broad leafed trees, and April for pines ans junipers.
 Roots must be trimmed back by roughly a quarter, and fresh bonsai compost must be used.
-Use a free draining compost specifically designed for outdoor bonsai
+Use a free draining compost specifically designed for outdoor bonsai.
+Do not re pot outdoor trees during late spring or Summer.

 You can change the shape of your tree by wiring.
 Special aluminium wire is wrapped around the trunk or branch of the tree and used as a brace so the position of the trunk, or branch can be adjust.
 The wire is removed several months later.
 This requires some skill, so proceed with caution.